aidarripoll/wg3-sc_pseudobulk_DEA/README.md

 ## Required Software
 **R** >=4.1.2 version: You need to install the packages loaded in the:
 * Two main DEA scripts: [sc-DEA](/scDEA_MAST_glmer.R) and [pseudobulk-DEA](/pseudobulkDEA_limmadream.R).
-* Additional scripts in the [scripts](/scripts/) directory, which contain the functions called in the two main DEA scripts.
+* Additional scripts in the [scripts](/scripts/) directory (which contain the functions called in the two main DEA scripts).

 -------